to-ie/to-ie.github.io/_posts/2022-11-15-it-is-raining-in-dublin.md

 ---
 layout: post
-title: "[PI] - It is raining in Dublin"
+title: "[Project Idea] - It is raining in Dublin"
 categories: Project
 date : 2022-11-15 11:18:50
 ---